wiseacre7/amberwisedesigns/animation.md

 # 3D Animation

 This section is for 3D Animation projects I have done.
-These were completed in 3DS Max during my 3D Animation minor.
+These were completed in 3DS Max during my 3D Animation minor at EWU.

+## Toys
+A 20-second animation that I created with 3D-Modeled toys that begin chasing each other around the child's playroom.
+Here a couple interactions are shown, demonstrating cause-and-effect between the objects.
+This was my first ever animation.

+<iframe width="650" height="366" src="https://www.youtube.com/embed/FNfExmf5mWM?vq=hd720" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen class="vertAlign"></iframe>

 ## Foam Fire Extinguisher
 This clip uses a particle flow for the fire and for the extinghuisher, which extinguishes a burning EWU symbol.